MicrosoftDocs/sql-docs/docs/sql-server/usage-and-diagnostic-data-in-local-audit.md

 ## Maintenance

-1. To limit disk space usage by the files written by Local Audit, set up a policy or a regular job to clean up the local audit Directory to remove older, unneeded files.
+1. To limit disk space usage by the files written by local audit, set up a policy or a regular job to clean up the local audit Directory to remove older, unneeded files.

 2. Secure the local audit Directory path so that it is only accessible by the appropriate people.
 Note that the log files contain information as outlined in [How to configure SQL Server 2016 to send feedback to Microsoft](https://support.microsoft.com/kb/3153756).
 Access to this file should prevent most members of your organization from reading it.